Cryptic reef communities and global change

 Viral ecology

 Our interest in aquatic microbial communities extends to the little understood but extraordinarily abundant viral component of these ecosystems.
 Viruses have been mostly ignored in community ecology and ecosystem modelling because their ecology has remained enigmatic until the recent advent of new molecular approaches.
 For example, viruses that “prey” on bacteria (bacteriophage) are responsible for 10-50% of bacterial mortality in marine systems, altering bacterial community structure and redirecting nutrients and energy away from the higher trophic levels and back into the microbial food web.
 However, despite the growing recognition that viruses play key roles in shaping ecosystems, the impact environmental change has on viral interactions with other organisms remains poorly understood.
 This unexplored area in ecology is arguably one of our biggest blind-spots in advancing a truly holistic approach to ecosystem biology.
 As such, this is a growing area of research in our lab.
-Image shows Faye sampling CSOs in April 2021.

-We have recently used our expertise in this area to understand the potential transmission of SARS-CoV-2 in the environment via sewage, wildlife, and air pollution.
+We have used our expertise in this area to understand the potential transmission of SARS-CoV-2 in the environment via sewage, wildlife, and air pollution.
 This work has involved setting up a CL3 facility to study SARS-CoV-2 as infectious particles and testing novel technologies to monitor pathogens in the environment.
-This work is currently funded through an Innovate UK grant, and a collaboration with the Accelerated Capability Environment (ACE), a Home Office capability within the Homeland Security Group.
+This work has been funded through an Innovate UK grant, and a collaboration with the Accelerated Capability Environment (ACE), a Home Office capability within the Homeland Security Group.
+We are now working to understand the viral role in deterring a major fungal disease of wheat plants through a Uren Foundation grant called the Microbiome Green Revolution Project, that has the aim of sustainably increasing crop yields.
+Image shows Faye sampling CSOs in April 2021.

 Microbial interactions in a changing world

 Aquatic environments are facing a multitude of stressors, and it is becoming increasingly apparent that stressor impacts may be strongly interdependent on each other.
 However, we currently know little about the impact of multiple stressors on complex communities in freshwater and marine systems, or about the importance of community structure and environmental history in resisting environmental stress.
 The traditional focus on single stressors, and single key stone species (e.g. fish), unsurprisingly misses key information on the interactive effects of stressors and species.
 The Ransome lab works across scales (laboratory experiments, to large-scale mesocosm experiments (e.g. the Silwood Mesocosm Facility)) to understand the interactions between multiple stressors and microbial communities.
-This work is funded through a NERC grant (PI Woodward), in collaboration with multiple collaborators at Imperial and elsewhere (Bell, Pawar, Dumbrell, Jackson).
+This work has been funded through a NERC grant (PI Woodward), in collaboration with multiple collaborators at Imperial and elsewhere (Bell, Pawar, Dumbrell, Jackson).
 Image shows Silwood Park mesocosm sampling May 2019.

 Seagrass restoration